jacksoneshbaugh/jacksoneshbaugh.github.io/Projects/Computer Science/_posts/2024-04-30-scavenger-hunt-survey.md

 ## Conclusion

-At the Dyer Center's event (for which this application was developed), the scavenger hunt was a hit.
-I was specifically instucted to "save the code" for a possible future event.
+Over the course of the week-long event, many people engaged with the site, networking and filling out the survey.
+The Dyer Center called it a success, and I was specifically instructed to "save the code" for a possible future event.
 I am proud of the work I did on this project and am excited to see where it goes in the future.